AntoineSoetewey/datanalyze/content/faq.md

 - the complexity, and
 - the degree of adaptation to the needs of the participants.

-To know the price of a training, please [contact me](/#contact/) to discuss it in more detail.
+To know the price of a training, please [contact me](/#contact/) to discuss it in more details.